webclinic017/pytho/game/helpers/blog/markdown/fundmanager.md

 The marginal investor is buying ETFs in overwhelming numbers.
-They are the default choice for many investors and create their own demand by offering a straightforward, low complexity way to invest money.

 But they shouldn't be the only option for investors.
-Managed funds are a reasonable alternative and can provide a source of idiosyncratic risk that will limit downside risk (unsuprisingly, the growth of ETFs has led to everything becoming correlated).
+Managed funds are a reasonable alternative and can provide a source of idiosyncratic risk that limits downside potential.

 But how do we know when a portfolio manager is adding value over an ETF?

 We can start simply: a portfolio manager adds value when they offer returns that are different to the index underlying their fund.
 This could be higher returns but could also be lower volatility or some other measure of risk.

-We can answer this quantitatively but we can get a very good impression by just looking at the manager's portfolio.
+We can answer this quantitatively but we can start by looking at the manager's portfolio.
 How many stocks are in the portfolio?
 What percentage of the portfolio is in the top ten positions?

 Funds with hundreds of stocks and a very small fraction of assets in the top ten positions - for example, less than 30% - are unlikely to provide anything above an ETF.
 This isn't a hard and fast rule.
-Some funds with hundreds of stocks outperform, and some funds in particular sectors run unconcentrated portfolios by design.
-Two examples would be: multi-asset or bond funds.
-Butlooking at the portfolio may give you a useful first impression.
+Some funds with hundreds of stocks outperform, and some funds run diverse portfolios by design - for example, multi-asset or bond funds - but looking at the portfolio may give you a useful first impression.

-Quantitative tools can be more precise.
+Quantitative tools are more precise.
 We can compare the returns of our fund to the returns of the fund benchmark, and measure how exposed our fund is to the risk of our benchmark.
 If our fund manager is heavily exposed to this "market risk" to the extent that they explain all of the fund's returns, then we should just buy an index fund.

-We measure market risk with reference to beta.
-If the beta of our fund is 1 then our fund will move roughly the same amount as the benchmark.
-If the benchmark rises 2% one day then our fund will rise that amount, according to our measurement of beta, and we might as well just pay lower fees with the ETF.
-Note, that this isn't just a measure of correlation - whether the fund and benchmark returns move in the same direction - but volatility: a beta of more than 1 means that our fund moves more than the index, and a beta of less than 1 means that our fund moves less than the index.
+We describe market risk with beta.
+We will explain the measurement in detail later but, for now, we will just state that beta of 1 means our fund will move roughly as much as the market, and more/less when beta is greater/less than 1.
+Note, that this isn't only a measure of correlation but relative volatility: a beta of more than 1 means that returns are correlated to the index and have greater volatility.

-To make sense of beta, we have to introduce another concept: alpha, which is that portion of returns that is not explained by the exposure to beta (i.e. market risk).
-Therefore, alpha is a measurement of how much value a fund manager provides in excess of the market portfolio, it is what you pay the fund manager a fee for.
+And the portion of returns that cannot explained by exposure to market risk is alpha.
+This is how much value a fund manager provides in excess of the market portfolio.
+Alpha is why, in theory, you pay fees.

-We measure alpha and beta with linear regression.
-The nature of this calculation isn't important but we can think of this as an equation with unknowns - beta and alpha - and we calculate those unknowns by comparing the returns of our fund with the fund benchmark.
+Alpha and beta are measured with linear regression.
+We can think of this as an equation with some unknowns - alpha and beta - are we calculate those unknowns by comparing the returns of our fund with the benchmark.

-Beta and alpha were invented many decades ago.
-And today we can supplement these measures with a few more measures of market risk.
-For example, we know that companies with certain financial characteristics typically outperform the market.
-We can create funds based on these measures - commonly called "smart beta" funds - and so we shouldn't reward our fund manager for buying these stocks because we could just replicate these ourselves.

-The details of these characteristics are not important but we will be using the "five-factor model" as an additional benchmark for our fund manager.
-Instead of exposure to market risk, we will be measuring the exposure of our fund manager to each of our five factors.
-Now, our alpha will represent all the returns in excess not only of the benchmark but of our five factors too.
+``
+  fund_returns = alpha + (beta * market_returns)
+``

+To truly measure fund manager performance, we should go further and define more measures of risk that we shouldn't pay fund managers for.
+These "smart beta" factors - value, size, and others - can be replicated cheaply so we should also deduct these from performance when calculating our fund manager's alpha.

 *Note: we are using the Fama-French 2x3 five-factor model, which means that it is return of, for example, the highest SMB portfolio minus the return of the lowest SMB portfolio.
 Additionally, FF five-factor doesn't include any momentum factors.
 Both of these choices were just made for ease of exposition rather than actual correctness, as many possible approachs could be justified.*